 The 2010 NORC study demonstrated that the WHOIS data for only 23% of gTLD registrations is fully compliant with accuracy requirements.
 Thus, the facts support the conclusion that the current compliance related activities are woefully inadequate to fulfil ICANN’s commitment in article 9.3.1 of the AOC to “implement measures to maintain timely unrestricted and public access to accurate and complete WHOIS information.”
 Although some progress has been made in upgrading ICANN’s contract compliance function, a radical change in approach is needed, especially in light of the impending proliferation of new unlimited Top Level Domains.

-A,a
+At the 2011 Singapore meeting,a participant of the Commercial Stakeholder Group argued that

+The reality is there are contractual obligations that clearly set out what registries and/or registrars have to apply or provide on a query and whether they're complying with that.
+In the situations where ICANN has enforced the contracts, and there have been some, not just on WHOIS issues, it seems to have worked very effectively.
+The question is: is ICANN actually taking actions?
+Concerned about resources (staff and funding) to continue and do the auditing needed to take action.
+This is an organization whose private regulatory ability is based completely and solely on contracts.
+Unless you enforce the contracts, you have absolutely no ability to self regulate.

 A number of law enforcement agencies also expressed concern with the performance of ICANN in ensuring the WHOIS service is accurate, with one agency stating that